-We have already covered the basics of pivot points, but now it’s time to learn about how to include them into your trading strategy.
-Briefly, a pivot point is a level around where the value of the currency will tend to shift direction.
+We have already covered the basics of pivot points, but now it’s time to learn about how to include them in your trading strategy.
+Briefly, a pivot point is a level around which the value of the currency will tend to shift direction.

-To include pivot points into your trading strategy, you will need to include the primary pivot point together with at least one level of support and one of resistance.
-The level of support will be a level where prices bottom-out and begin to rise again while the level of resistance is the opposite, sort of like the ceiling in value.
+To include pivot points in your trading strategy, you will need to include the primary pivot point together with at least one level of support and one of resistance.
+The level of support will be a level where prices bottom out and begin to rise again while the level of resistance is the opposite, sort of like the ceiling in value.

 Once you have all these values mapped onto the Forex trading platforms you will have something like this:

 In the above example are 5 pivot points with the primary pivot at the center and 2 pairs of opposite support and level of resistances.
 You can also observe how trends tended to either slow down or reverse direction at these points, and this is why traders rely on them.

 Now that you understand the concept of pivot points, let’s see how you can put it into practice.
 There are 2 ways in which you can make use of pivot points – trading breakouts or within an oscillating pattern.

 Once the value of a currency has reached a pivot point, it might break through it and create a new trend, this is called a breakout.
 It happens when a level of support is crossed downwards and vice versa after some resistance at the pivot point level.
 Breakouts occur when there is a significant change in the economy of a country, perhaps after the release of significant economic news on the economic calendar Forex.
 When the news is strong enough, a pivot point can be broken.